UK DEMAND FOR LITHIUM

 WHAT IS LITHIUM?

 Lithium has the lowest density of all metals.
 It was discovered from a mineral and is a soft, silvery metal.
-On the periodic table it has the symbol Li and atomic number 3.
-In standard conditions it is the lightest metal and since it is an alkali metal it is highly flammable and must be stored securely.
+On the periodic table it has the symbol Li, atomic number 3 – it is very light – and has high-energy density, meaning it is fantastic for use in electrical storage batteries.
+Weardale lithium will produce lithium products that are refined for use in batteries for example for use in electric vehicles.

 COMMON USES FOR LITHIUM